opennms-forge/onms-k8s-poc/README.md

   apex1 ./opennms
 ```

-To start a cluster in Azure, replace `gke` with `aks`.

 Please note that `apex1` uniquely identifies the environment.
 That word will be used as the namespace, the OpenNMS Instance ID, and prefix the `domain` for the FQDNs used in the Ingress Controller.
-Ensure to use the correct hostname for your dependencies.
+Ensure to use the correct hostname for your dependencies, and the same name for the `StorageClass` used when created it.

 To tune further, edit [helm-cloud.yaml](helm-cloud.yaml).